GL-Li/vimwiki/Linux.md

     $ chmod 777 aaa.sh          # change to executable file for owner, group, and other
     ```

-- To run it from anywhere as a terminal command, create a soft link in `$PATH/bin`
+- To run it from anywhere as a terminal command, create a soft link in `$PATH/bin`, or copy the file to `bin/`.
     ```sh
     $  cd ~/bin
     $ ln -s path/to/aaa.sh aaa